CumulusNetworks/docs/content/cumulus-linux-57/System-Configuration/Authentication-Authorization-and-Accounting/RADIUS-AAA.md

 ## Required RADIUS Client Configuration

-After you install the required RADIUS packages, configure the following required settings on the switch (the RADIUS client).
+After you install the required RADIUS packages, configure the following required settings on the switch (the RADIUS client):
 - Set the IP address or hostname of at least one RADIUS server.
 You can specify a port for the server (optional).
 The default port number is 1812.
 - Set the secret key shared between the RADIUS server and client.
 If you include special characters in the key (such as $), you must enclose the key in single quotes (').
+- If you use NVUE commands to configure RADIUS, you must also:
   - Set the priority at which Cumulus Linux contacts a RADIUS server for load balancing.
 You can set a value between 1 and 100.
 The lower value is the higher priority.
-- If you use NVUE commands to configure RADIUS, you must also set the priority for the authentication order for local and RADIUS users, and enable RADIUS.
+  - Set the priority for the authentication order for local and RADIUS users.
+  - Enable RADIUS.

 {{< tabs "TabID41 ">}}
 {{< tab "NVUE Commands ">}}